 - Meng Ni, University of York, degree awarded 2020.
 Topic: “The Stigma of ‘The Third Gender’: Understanding Chinese Female PhDs in China and the UK.”

 - Edith Aguirre Rodriguez, University of York, degree awarded 2019.
 Topic: "Essays on the Economics of the Family in Mexico".
-(Now at the University of York.)
+(Now at ISER, University of Essex.)

 - Ruben Martinez Cardenas, University of York, degree awarded 2017.
 Topic: “Essays on the Microeconomic Analysis of Choice, Trust, and Organised Crime with an Emphasis on Mexico” (Now at Leicester Business School, De Montford University).

 - Cristina Sechel, University of York, degree awarded 2016.
 Topic: "Essays on the Measurement of Subjective Well-Being across Countries" (Now at the Department of Economics, University of Sheffield).